 We invested €34,883.32 in the nature-friendly redesign of the front garden.
 On the basis of four requests for proposals, we selected one provider from two received offers and commissioned the gardening and landscaping company Hofmann & Leyhe UG from Sehnde with the implementation.

 At IPH, our aim is to implement as many aspects of the so-called "Green IT" as possible like the sustainable use of our information and communication equipment over the whole life cycle.
 For example, our monitors switch off automatically when they are not used anymore, and we reduce the number of unnecessary printouts by converting documents like holiday applications or travel authorization requests into digital form.
-Our aim is to go more or less paperless by 2020.
+Our aim is to work almost completely paperless.

 Moreover, we use our equipment longer than foreseen by the original life cycle and give attention to resource-friendly planning when purchasing further IT equipment.
 As to the disposal of IT equipment, our intention is to proceed in a preferably energy-saving way and recycle all equipment or parts of it.

 Sustainability and efficiency are the goal of many of our research projects.
 We help companies to improve their eco-balance and save energy costs by optimising their production management and storing power from renewable sources.
 In production technology, we count on energy and material efficiency.
 For example, we contribute to develop energy-efficient melting furnaces as well as lightweight construction processes which reduce the power consumption of vehicles and the energy requirements of trains.
 Our decade-long research on flashless forging has been a major contribution to reduce material and energy consumption in forming technology.
 A further aim is to reduce plastic waste by recycling plastics and using it for additive manufacturing.